Birch is popular for various applications due to its unique properties. But it can be difficult to tell if the wood you have is authentic.

 Birch Plywood

-According to our woodworkers, birch plywood is more popular than any other type of plywood.
+Let me tell you, if there’s one plywood that’s won the popularity contest among woodworkers, it’s birch plywood.
 It is both strong and inexpensive, which allows for producing vast, flat sheets of intact birch veneer.

 The distinctive creamy, brown, and white swirls of birch plywood are created when the layer glues to plywood.
-The mitering of the plywood eliminates the requirement for the solid lumber face-frame, allowing the construction of full kitchen cabinets out of the cheaper material.
+But let’s talk practicality.
+One of the things I appreciate about birch plywood is how it eliminates the need for a solid lumber face-frame.
+This means you can craft an entire kitchen cabinet out of this more cost-effective material.

 Read Next: Cabinet Plywood Grades